ATL: Stories from the Retrofuture

 ATL is divided into several novel or novella-sized stories, and the entire first season is online on Royal Road for you to gobble up like a robot filling up at a power socket.

-And if you're itching for more, always know you can read the story at its official website where it updates sooner than here.
-Don't be late!
+And if you're itching for more, always know you can read the story at its official website too.

 - Overall Score